-There are countless benefits to pursuing a career as an independent professional, you’re probably already aware of the many benefits: the flexibility to work your own hours, the ability to pursue projects you’re passionate about, and the freedom to learn new skills, just to name a few.
-It’s therefore no surprise that there are nearly 41 million independent workers today, 47% of which are women.
+If you’re considering pursuing a career as an independent professional, you’re probably already aware of the many benefits: the flexibility to work your own hours, the ability to pursue projects you’re passionate about, and the freedom to learn new skills, just to name a few.
+It’s therefore no surprise that there are more than 64.6 million independent workers today, 49% of which are women.

-Women see many benefits in an independent career—74% cite flexibility as an important motivator for working independently and 55% say they love being their own boss.
+Female entrepreneurs see many benefits in an independent career—74% cite flexibility as an important motivator for working independently and 55% say they love being their own boss.
 Yet, like all career choices, there are many factors that can play into your decision.
 Below, Johanna Shin, Product Leader, For People gives her advice for female entrepreneurs.

 For women considering an independent career, fit is a key consideration.
 The pros and cons of independence are often two sides of the same coin, depending on your perspective.
 If you think going solo might be the right career move for you, use these six pros and cons to inform your decision.